 Boxing Skipping For Beginners

-If you are brand new to jumping rope, simply learning the rhythm and technique with double legged jumps is where you can start.
+If you are brand new to jumping rope, simply learning the rhythm and technique with double-legged jumps is where you can start.
 Once you start feeling comfortable, you can add some more advanced jump rope techniques.
 Check out the videos below to learn how to jump rope.

 This video gives a very good rundown of the boxer’s skip.
 It will replicate the footwork when boxing which will help you develop the rhythm.